mattwas/Digital-Enhanced-Cordless-Telecommunications-Simulation/README.md

 # Digital Enhanced Cordless Telecommunications Link Level Simulation

 This repository provides a MATLAB-based link-level simulation of the Physical (PHY) and Medium Access Control (MAC) layers for the classic DECT (Digital Enhanced Cordless Telecommunications) standard (V2.9.1), including enhancements from DECT Evolution such as higher-order modulations (16QAM, 64QAM) and the channel coding.
-This repository was highly inspired by https://github.com/maxpenner/DECT-NR-Plus-Simulation and was designed to work with the same channel models.
+This repository was very much inspired by [DECT-NR-Plus-Simulation](https://github.com/maxpenner/DECT-NR-Plus-Simulation) and was designed to work with the same channel models.

 ## Features